 Wayne Law welcomes new faculty members

-DETROIT – Wayne State University Law School welcomed three new faculty members Aug.
-17.
+Wayne State University Law School welcomes new faculty members Khaled Beydoun and Heather Walter-McCabe.

 Beydoun is a critical race theorist and internationally renowned expert on national security, the War on Terror and civil rights.
 Through his research, he investigates modern modes of policing and its impact on Arab and Muslim communities.

 He is co-editor of Islamophobia and the Law (Cambridge University Press) and the author of multiple books including the critically acclaimed American Islamophobia: Understanding the Roots and Rise of Fear (University of California Press).
 His forthcoming chapter in the Oxford Handbook of Race and Law in the United States discusses The War on Terror: The Faces and Phases of a Changing Campaign.
 Beydoun’s work appears or is forthcoming in law journals including the California Law Review, Northwestern Law Review, UCLA Law Review, Minnesota Law Review, and the Harvard Civil Rights-Civil Liberties Law Review.
 He is the recipient of an Open Society Foundations Soros Equality Fellowship.

 He joins the Law School as an associate professor and associate director of civil rights and social justice for the Damon J. Keith Center for Civil Rights.
 Prior to Wayne Law, he was a faculty member at the University of Arkansas – Fayetteville School of Law.